Xavier Gold Rush and Gold Nuggets: Football

 Xavier University formerly sponsored a varsity football team starting in 1925, and had been referred to as both "The Golden Wave," and "The Yellow Jackets."
-The team was coached by Alfred C. "Zack" Priestley, who was also served as the head coach for the Baseball squad.
+The Xavier University Prep team was first coached by Alfred C. "Zack" Priestley, who was also the head coach for the baseball squad, track & field, and served as Athletic Director of Xavier.
+Priestly himself had been a graduate of Xavier University Preparatory School (class of 1917), and had attended Howard University.
+Arthur Boswell, a former halfback and Howard University graduate, served as head coach of the University Football Team beginning with the 1932 season, Theodore A. Wright took over head coaching duties in 1934, and Priestly was made head coach for the 1947 season.
 Notably, Xavier's football team put up 536 rushing yards, 15 touchdowns, and 9 extra points on their way to beating Tougaloo University 99-0 in 1953.
 In 1955, Xavier played the Keesler Air Force Base team in Louisiana's first integrated college football game.
-The team's last season was 1959 and the program was disbanded in 1960 along with all sports at the university.
-The team played at the XU Football Field located in Xavier Stadium.
+Due to university-wide financial constraints, the team's last season was 1959 and the program was officially disbanded in 1960 along with all sports at the university.
+The team played at the XU Football Field located in Xavier Stadium, playing their first game on their home field on October 4, 1930, losing 43-0 against Wiley University.